BabylonJS/Documentation/content/communityExtensions/Unity/Intro.md

 ### Navigation Mesh

 [Navigation Mesh](09_NavigationMesh) support is provided by [Babylon-Navigation-Mesh](https://github.com/wanadev/babylon-navigation-mesh).
 A path finder for AI agents.
-It use the **A Star** and **Funnel** algorithms to calculate a path on a navigation mesh.
+It uses the **A Star** and **Funnel** algorithms to calculate a path on a navigation mesh.
 The toolkit supports the unity navigation mesh generation tools to produced and serialize the navigation mesh geometry into your scene.
 Please refer to the [Unity Navigation Mesh](https://docs.unity3d.com/Manual/Navigation.html) documentation for details.

 ### Windows Platform